Back to Articles

 The Theology of Restriction

-I am not a scholar by credential.
-I am a student — a student who has spent more than four decades watching this crisis deepen, and who believes, with every fiber of his conviction, that the time for liberation is now.
+I am not a scholar, but a student — a student who has spent more than four decades watching this crisis deepen, and who believes, with every fiber of his conviction, that the time for liberation is now.

 What the Scholars Are Telling Us